XinshanBai/Barren-Land-Analysis/README.md

 ### createLandGrid();
 This method creates a grid represents the whole land, 0 indicates barren tile, 1 indicate fertile tile, each tile is checked against all barren land I
 The time complexity for this method is **O(Imn)**
-m is the the width of the land
+m is the width of the land
 n is the height of the land
 ### countFertileArea();
-This method count the fertile area with depth first search.
-Each tile is visited twice, one by the DFS counter(exclude the barren tiles), one by the outter loop checks the tiles
+This method counts the fertile area with depth-first search.
+Each tile is visited twice, one by the DFS counter(exclude the barren tiles), one by the outer loop checks the tiles
 The time complexity for this method is approximately **O(2mn)**

 **Add all above together is O(I) + O(Imn) + O(2mn) = O(I+(I+2)mn)**